 Later she was quoted saying, “I’m sorry for that little interlude but, as you know, it happens in every marriage.”

-The Queen is the longest-lived British monarch as well as the longest-reigning monarch in British history.
+The Queen was the longest-lived British monarch as well as the longest-reigning monarch in British history.

-Although her eldest child, Charles, Prince of Wales, is relatively well-known not many know that the Queen actually has a total of four children.
+Although her eldest child, King Charles III, is relatively well-known not many know that the Queen actually had a total of four children.

-She celebrates her real birthday on 21st April but the United Kingdom as a whole celebrates her ‘official’ birthday in June.
+She celebrated her real birthday on 21st April but the United Kingdom as a whole celebrated her ‘official’ birthday every year in June.

-Her Majesty breeds corgis, Labradors, cocker spaniels and horses!
+Her Majesty bred corgis, Labradors, cocker spaniels and horses!

-9. She Sends out Christmas Cards Every Year.
+9. She Sent out Christmas Cards Every Year.

-It’s estimated that she and Prince Philip have sent out over 45,000 Christmas cards throughout her reign.
+It’s estimated that she and Prince Philip had sent out over 45,000 Christmas cards throughout her reign.